davidbrochart/flow_acc_3s/README.md

   this pass is not parallelized (except for the file compression), but it's quite fast anyway because pixels only flow from the boundaries of the tiles (the inside of the tiles doesn't have to be processed again).

+Usually, flow accumulation is just pixel-based: when one pixel flows into another, we just increment the flow.
+This doesn't take into account the area of a pixel, but if we want to use flow accumulation for hydrologic purposes, we must correct for the fact that a pixel at the equator is bigger than a pixel at e.g. latitude 60N (since WGS84 is not an equal area projection).
+Here we do this correction, and so the resulting flow accumulation data cannot be of integer type (it is a `float64`).

 If you want to run the Cython version (which is slightly faster), you first need to compile it: